openeuler-mirror/docs/content/en/docs/Container/nic-management.md

 -   Physical NICs \(eth\) and virtual NICs \(veth\) can be added.
 -   When adding a NIC, you can also configure the NIC.
 The configuration parameters include  **--ip**,  **--mac**,  **--bridge**,  **--mtu**,  **--qlen**.
 -   A maximum of eight physical NICs can be added to a container.
--   If you run the  **isulad-tools add-nic**  command to add an eth NIC to a container and do not add a hook, you must manually delete the NIC before the container exits.
+-   If you run the  **syscontainer-tools add-nic**  command to add an eth NIC to a container and do not add a hook, you must manually delete the NIC before the container exits.
 Otherwise, the name of the eth NIC on the host will be changed to the name of that in the container.
 -   For a physical NIC \(except 1822 VF NIC\), use the original MAC address when running the  **add-nic**  command.
 Do not change the MAC address in the container, or when running the  **update-nic**  command.
--   When using the  **isulad-tools add-nic**  command, set the MTU value.
+-   When using the  **syscontainer-tools add-nic**  command, set the MTU value.
 The value range depends on the NIC model.
--   When using isulad-tools to add NICs and routes to containers, you are advised to run the  **add-nic**  command to add NICs and then run the  **add-route**  command to add routes.
-When using isulad-tools to delete NICs and routes from a container, you are advised to run the  **remove-route**  command to delete routes and then run the  **remove-nic**  command to delete NICs.
+-   When using syscontainer-tools to add NICs and routes to containers, you are advised to run the  **add-nic**  command to add NICs and then run the  **add-route**  command to add routes.
+When using syscontainer-tools to delete NICs and routes from a container, you are advised to run the  **remove-route**  command to delete routes and then run the  **remove-nic**  command to delete NICs.
--   When using isulad-tools to add NICs, add a NIC to only one container.
+-   When using syscontainer-tools to add NICs, add a NIC to only one container.

 ## Example<a name="en-us_topic_0182200847_section189257450475"></a>

--   Start a system container, and set  **hook spec**  to the isulad hook execution script.
+-   Start a system container, and set  **hook spec**  to the syscontainer hook execution script.

     ```
-    [root@localhost ~]# isula run -tid --hook-spec /etc/isulad-tools/hookspec.json --system-container --external-rootfs /root/root-fs none init
+    [root@localhost ~]# isula run -tid --hook-spec /etc/syscontainer-tools/hookspec.json --system-container --external-rootfs /root/root-fs none init
     2aaca5c1af7c872798dac1a468528a2ccbaf20b39b73fc0201636936a3c32aa8
     ```